Skip to main content

 Exposing our application

-Typegraphs expose an API to the external world using Materializer objects.
-Materializers describe functions that transform some input type into an output type and we define them in scope of different Runtimes, where the actual logic runs.
+Typegraphs expose an API to the external world using Function objects.
+Functions describe the operation that transform some input type into an output type and we define them in scope of different Runtimes, where the actual logic runs.
 At this early stage, we can make use of the Random runtime which allows us to generate random test data for our types to get a feel of our API.

 // add need the following imports